waku-org/research/docs/incentivisation.md

 We define a _relevant_ message as a message that matches client-defined criteria (e.g., relayed within a given time frame).
 Upon receiving a request, a server should quickly send back a response containing all and only relevant messages.

-# Waku Store incentivization
+# Waku Store incentivisation

-An incentivized Store protocol has the following extra steps:
+An incentivised Store protocol has the following extra steps:
 1. pricing:
 	1. cost calculation
 	2. price advertisement